Bhavish051/COMP3100Project/README.md

 # IMPLEMENTATION (PAGE 4)
 //TODO
-The way this system works is at the begining of the client and server it performs a 3 way handshake to ensure the connection is established and after that does the authentication of the user.
-Once all of this is done the client and server are ready to communicate with each other freely.
-After this the first thing this does is read the System.xml file to gather a list of servers available and all the related information about them like their number of cores, cost, how large it is.
-The client then stores all the servers with all of their attributes in an ArrayList of type server objects.
-Then the process of scheduling the jobs begins where after the client detects that the server has sent a job rather than a message or anything else it schedules it to the largest server and sends back the name of the server that is utilised.
+The system works by establishing a connection with the client and server through a 3-way handshake, ensuring a connection is made.
+It then asks for the authentication of the user; name of the user matches name of the user-system.
+Once this initial connection is made, the client and server can communicate with each other up until the connection is interrupted or timed out.
+The client then opens and reads the System.xml files using the libaries mentioned below to gather a list of servers as well as its related information such as
+* Number of cores
+* Cost
+* Size of server (in MB)
+The client proceeds to store the server and its attributes in an ArrayList so that it can begin scheduling jobs.
+Jobs are scheduled through a while loop, which only stops if the client receives _"NONE"_ from the server.
+The main method used is _sendMessage(AlltoLargest(msg, t.get(largestServer)))_.
+This sends all the jobs to the known largest server.
+The client finds the first largest server (_findLargestServer_) and sends each job found to that server (_AlltoLargest_).
 The libaries used for the project are:
 * java.net.* - Allows connections with the server
 * java.util.ArrayList - Creation of lists for the server